All-in-one Graph-based Indexing for Hybrid Search on GPUs: Experiments

 \subsection{Evaluations of Data Insertion}

-As established in Section \ref{subsec:construction}, {\sf Allan-Poe} supports efficient data insertion and mark-and-delete operations to accommodate data updates.
+As established in Section \ref{subsec:construction}, {\sf Allan-Poe} supports efficient data insertion to accommodate data updates.
 We evaluate both insertion efficiency and its impact on retrieval quality by inserting varying data volumes into pre-built hybrid indexes and measuring subsequent search performance.
-As shown in Figure \ref{fig:insert}, the performance decrease of the updated index is marginal compared to the rebuilt index, which is up to 1\% of nDCG@10 with the same QPS.
-Figure~\ref{fig:insert} shows that the updated index experiences only marginal performance degradation compared to a complete rebuild, with at most a 1\% reduction in nDCG@10 while maintaining equivalent QPS.
-Furthermore, as shown in Table~\ref{tab:indexing_overhead}, our insertion strategy incorporates 20\% new data with only 14.5\% of the computational overhead required for a full index rebuild.
-These results demonstrate \textsf{Allan-Poe}'s capability to efficiently handle data updates in dynamic environments.
+As shown in Table~\ref{tab:insert_overhead}, our insertion strategy incorporates 20\% new data with only 13.7\% of the computational overhead required for a full index rebuild.
+Furthermore, Figure~\ref{fig:insert} shows that the updated index experiences only marginal performance degradation compared to a complete rebuild, with at most 1\% reduction in nDCG@10 while maintaining equivalent QPS.
+These results demonstrate \textsf{Allan-Poe}'s capability to handle data updates in dynamic environments efficiently.